Government revises Go To Travel campaign amid nationwide surge

 However, he said, the final decision is to be made by each governor.

-Japan reported 2,427 new cases of the novel coronavirus on Friday, the third consecutive record-breaking day amid an ongoing nationwide surge that began in late October.
+Japan reported 2,560 new cases of the novel coronavirus as of 6 p.m.
+Saturday, public broadcaster NHK reported, the fourth consecutive record-breaking day amid an ongoing nationwide surge that began in late October.

-On Saturday, Tokyo reported a record-breaking 539 additional cases of COVID-19, after recording 522 on Friday and 534 on Thursday, which together brought the city’s total to more than 37,300 infections cases, along with 476 deaths.
+Tokyo reported a record-breaking 539 additional cases of COVID-19 on Saturday, after recording 522 on Friday and 534 on Thursday, which together brought the city’s total to more than 37,300 infections cases, along with 476 deaths.

 Tokyo was initially excluded from the ¥1.35 trillion Go To Travel campaign, which began in late July despite criticism that subsidizing travel during an ongoing pandemic would help the virus spread throughout the country.